TrellixVulnTeam/swahilipython_SCMU/Doc/library/optparse.rst

 Finally, the Option subclass::

-   class MyOption (Option):
+   kundi MyOption (Option):
        TYPES = Option.TYPES + ("complex",)
        TYPE_CHECKER = copy(Option.TYPE_CHECKER)
        TYPE_CHECKER["complex"] = check_complex

 (If we didn't make a :func:`copy` of :attr:`Option.TYPE_CHECKER`, we would end up modifying the :attr:`~Option.TYPE_CHECKER` attribute of :mod:`optparse`'s Option class.
-This being Python, nothing stops you from doing that except good manners and common sense.)
+This being Python, nothing stops you kutoka doing that except good manners and common sense.)

 That's it!
 Now you can write a script that uses the new option type just like